 Early on I said to make sure not to pick more than one sound to occupy each frequency range.
 Well, sometimes you can’t help yourself so to remedy this or to simply make mixing easier and solidify your mix make sure you arrange the music so that sounds that ‘could’ clash don’t play at the same time.

-When sounds that have the possibility of clashing are played at the same time one or both of them have to give up something to coincide with one another.
+When sounds that have the possibility of clashing are played together, one or both of them have to give up something to coincide with one another.
 This is generally done with EQ or Compression.
 By arranging them properly that’s less corrective work you have to do.

 Why enter a traffic jam if you don’t have to?